tlvince/eslint-plugin-jasmine/docs/rules/no-focused-tests.md

 ## When Not To Use It

-If you're not using a test runner (Jasmine, or a runner with Jasmine-like syntax) or otherwise have steps in place to prevent exclusive tests (e.g. a Git pre-commit hook).
+If you're not using a test runner (Jasmine, or a runner with Jasmine-like syntax) or otherwise have steps in place to prevent focused tests (e.g. a Git pre-commit hook).

 ## Further Reading